small-tech/comet/README.md

 #### Editor

-The title, git command, and git commit message type detail (e.g., the branch to be committed) are read out and the person is informed that the the git commit message editor component has focus.
+The title, Git command, and Git commit message type detail (e.g., the branch to be committed) are read out and the person is informed that the the Git commit message editor component has focus.

-To have the git commit message comment read out, please invoke Orca’s “Speak entire window using flat review” command.
+To have the Git commit message comment read out, please invoke Orca’s “Speak entire window using flat review” command.

 If you have ideas for improving the accessibility of Comet, please voice them in the [discussions](https://github.com/small-tech/comet/discussions) or [open an issue](https://github.com/small-tech/comet/issues).